 |Personal Injury Protection (PIP) and Medical Benefits||$1,000–$50,000||Your injuries and your passengers’ injuries|

-Each state has individual laws that govern the minimum requirements for car insurance coverage.
+Each state has individual laws that govern the minimum coverage requirements for car insurance coverage.
 A multitude of factors determine why each state sets specific minimum requirements, but often these rules are impacted by accident report history and the demographics of each state’s citizens.
+This is what you need in Texas:

 |Insurance Type||Required Coverage Amount in Texas|